binarykitchen/videomail-for-ninja-forms/README.md

 (for exactly these parameters, there is a short cut: `yarn run wp` and `wp:8890` is already whitelisted)

+## Directory structure

+In `src` you do the normal development work.
+When gulp watches for changes, they get recompiled into the `target` folder and will be served from there.

+This is needed so that this repository can be used right away as a plugin folder without the need to run any other commands.
+This is a requirement for automatic Ninja Forms plugin releases.

+In `dist` you can find a latest verison in a zip file for easier distribution.
+Can be useful sometimes. `env` contains code depending on environment, such as bash scripts for building releases.

 ## Examples

 In the `/examples` folder you can see some ready-to-import Ninja Forms templates and HTML examples for re-use.
 They might inspire you ...